robbchar/corefx/Strong-Naming.md

 All .NET Core assemblies are [strong-named](http://msdn.microsoft.com/en-us/library/wd40t7ad.aspx).
 We do this for two reasons:

 1. _Compatibility_.
 We want to maintain type identity with previous versions of our assemblies that have shipped across various versions of our platforms.
-Removing a strong-name from an assembly is a breaking change, and would break the ability to consume and run libraries built against the old identities.
+Removing a strong-name from an assembly is a breaking change, and would break the ability to consume and run libraries built against the previous identities.

 2. _Serviceability_.
 When running on .NET Framework some of .NET Core assemblies ship locally ("app-local") with the application, this is in contrast to other framework assemblies that are placed in the [GAC](http://msdn.microsoft.com/en-us/library/yf1d93sz.aspx)).
 To continue to be able to service these libraries for critical security updates, we make use of the [app-local servicing](http://blogs.msdn.com/b/dotnet/archive/2014/01/22/net-4-5-1-supports-microsoft-security-updates-for-net-nuget-libraries.aspx) feature which requires that assemblies have strong names.